EMI-Group/evox/README.md

 - Offers a comprehensive set of **visualization tools** for analyzing evolutionary processes across various tasks.

 #### 🛠️ Customizable Modules
-- Enables users to integrate their own **visualization code**, supporting tailored and flexible visualizations for specific needs.
+- Enables users to integrate their own **visualization code** for tailored and flexible visualizations for specific needs.

 #### 📂 Real-time Data Streaming
 - Leverages the tailored **.exv format** to simplify and accelerate real-time data streaming.